neoclide/coc.nvim/README.md

 doesn't change your key-mappings or Vim options.
 This is done as much as possible to avoid conflict with your other plugins.

-**❗️Important**: Some Vim plugins could change key mappings.
+**❗️Important**: Some Vim plugins can change your key mappings.
 Please use command like`:verbose imap <tab>` to make sure that your keymap has taken effect.

 ```vim